ox-it/sakai/readme.txt

 The search functionality is provided by a Solr instance.
 A webapp used for development is included as part of the project, but for deployment into a live setup the solr configuration files are supplied to a seperate solr instance.
 At the moment the live solr version is 1.4.1 but the development webapp uses a newer version as the old version isn't packaged for maven.

+mvn jetty:run -Djetty.port=9999 should allow you to run the solr webapp in a seperate JVM.

 Wicket
 -----